Page formatting has been disabled, probably because you are using a browser which does not properly support CSS and W3C standards.

 • Security guards outside the Moscow Baker & Mckenzie office, shouting and waving guns until I produce my Australian passport.

-• The smell of diesel-truck fumes when walking beside the main ring roads.
+• The smell of diesel-truck fumes when walking alongside the main ring roads.

 • Shop assistants using wooden abacuses to total purchases.